maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 The truth of a matter as slicing mockups is pretty easy and straightforward because there are only so many ways to organize a page layout, and all of the components within a page layout are pretty standard, I mean you have paragraphs and headers and links, a way to get around through navigation, and so forth.
 But on the other hand a designer's artistic expression and the look and feel of the site are very subjective mockup to mockup.
 Making a mockup come to life, consistently across devices and browsers, requires a certain amount of art based on experience.
 There is no formula for doing it, just basic guidelines.

+NOTE: As you're moving along there'll be times that you will need to add a note for yourself so that you can revisit something.
+When adding notes in your code I like to use something like this:

+    // FIXME ccm: the note goes in here.

+    or

+    // TODO ccm: the note goes in here.

+This way I can grep for "FIXME ccm" where ccm are my initials, and find my notes.

 ### Step 1 - Backgrounds

 Start with the background.
 This manifesto is not a course on CSSso I won't get to into the details, but backgrounds are typically: